This Lady Called Life

 This Lady Called Life is a 2020 Nigerian romance drama written by Toluwani Obayan, and directed by Kayode Kasum.
 The film stars Lota Chukwu, Bisola Aiyeola and Wale Ojo in the lead roles.
 The film had its theatrical release on 9 October 2020 and opened to extremely positive reviews from critics.
 The film is rated as one of the best Nigerian films of 2020.

 Synopsis

-Aiye (Bisola Aiyeola) who is a young single mother financially struggling to cope up with the rising cost of living in the modern city of Lagos.
+Aiye (Bisola Aiyeola) is a young single mother financially struggling to cope with the rising cost of living in the modern city of Lagos.
 She works extremely hard running a modest business that barely supports her to have a decent but not a luxury standard of living.
 She wants to prove her worth while working as a chef in order to fulfill her desire.
 She wants to become a renowned chef as she was abandoned by her own family.